 What happens if I break the election rules?

 If the Returning Officer finds that you have broken the election rules, the Returning Officer can give you a ‘strike’.
 Students’ Union elections traditionally operates a ‘three strike’ approach, meaning that anyone receiving three strikes is removed from the election and can no longer be a candidate.
 The Returning Officer can also remove someone from the election if their offence is particularly severe, regardless of how many strikes have been given.
-Please note that this is incredibly rare and would only happen in extreme circumstances, candidates who make an effort to follow the election rules should not be affected.
+Please note that this is rare and would only happen in extreme circumstances, candidates who make an effort to follow the election rules should not be affected.
 There is an appeals process for anyone who is removed from the election – you can find out more by viewing part three of the ‘Byelaws’.

-Any suspected rule break should be reported with as much detail and evidence as possible to support your complaint to surreydecides@surrey.ac.uk
+Any suspected rule break should be reported with as much detail and evidence as possible to support your complaint using our complaints form.
+Please do not contact existing officers or staff to report rule breaks, only use the official elections complaint form.
+If you have any issues accessing the form, please contact surreydecides@surrey.ac.uk.

 When and how can people vote in the election?